Rikuoja/RaTimer3/README.md

 ## Installation

-XCode 6 and iOS simulator required.
-Cocoapods required.
-Requisite pods should be installed by running
+Requires XCode 6.

+Requires cocoapods, which can be installed with

+sudo gem install cocoapods

+Then, pods used by RaTimer can be installed with

 pod install

 ## Usage